wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/05-create-model-driven-app.md

     for the app. (*For example, enter My first app for the name, and this is my first model-driven application for the description.*)

-7. After a few minutes, you new app will appear.
+7. After a few minutes, your new app will appear.

     ![Model-driven app designer](../media/app-designer-configuration-screen.png)